 First of all, how do you feel when you are high?
-Do your heart rate and blood pressure increase?
+Does your heart rate increase significantly?
 What kind of sport are you involved in?
-And most importantly, how well do you tolerate cannabis?
+And most importantly, how well do you tolerate cannabis in general?

 I’m a very active and outdoorsy person.
 I take at least 3 dance classes per week, I work out regularly, I run and ride a bike, and I’m seriously into winter sports.
 But, to be perfectly honest with you, I have never smoked weed right before any of these activities, because I know myself and how pot affects me.

-During my workouts, I like to have a perfectly clear head since I can’t afford to get injured.
+When I workout I like to be completely clearheaded to avoid getting injured.
 I also want to do every exercise the right way, and during the dance class I need to stay 100% focused.
 Weed sometimes makes my mind wander off.

 However, after exercising I really love to go home, take a nice, warm shower, and light up a joint.
 It helps me chill out and it relaxes my muscles.
 The times I don’t smoke weed after working out I often feel deep tension in my muscles, no matter how much I stretch and, more often than not, I have difficulties falling asleep.